British Guinea: Conflict for possession of Bolama

-On June 24, 1827, the British colonial governor of Sierra Leone Neil Campbell, in an expedition to the island of Bolama and the Buba River, signed treaties ratifying the possession of Bolama with the kings of Bolola and Guinala.
-However, in opposition to the British, less than a year later, on July 12, 1828, King Damião, of the Kingdom of Canhabaque, and ambassadors of King Fabião, of the Kingdom of the Beafadas, signed a treaty authorizing the occupation of Bolama by the Portuguese.
-On May 9, 1830, Joaquim António de Mattos began the Portuguese military occupation of Bolama, the island's first permanent colony.
+On 24 June 1827 the British colonial governor of Sierra Leone Neil Campbell, in an expedition to the island of Bolama and the Buba River, signed treaties ratifying the possession of Bolama with the kings of Bolola and Guinala.
+However, in opposition to the British, less than a year later, on 12 July 1828, King Damião, of the Kingdom of Canhabaque, and ambassadors of King Fabião, of the Kingdom of the Beafadas, signed a treaty authorizing the occupation of Bolama by the Portuguese.
+On 9 May 1830 Joaquim António de Mattos began the Portuguese military occupation of Bolama, the island's first permanent colony.
 Slave trading factories are built in Bolama.
 Portuguese colonization and the slave trade generated diplomatic reaction from the British.

 Between 1838 and 1859 the British attacked Bolama, Portuguese military posts and slave transport vessels, starting the Bolama Conflict, of a military and diplomatic nature.
 Some of these attacks managed to briefly occupy the island, sometimes freeing slaves, sometimes imprisoning Portuguese soldiers, in an unprecedented conflict in relations between Portugal and Great Britain, surpassed in diplomatic terms (but not in military escalation) later only by the dispute known as the Rose-Coloured Map.

 In February 1859 the British made their last and most destructive attack on the Bolama facility, causing the Portuguese to abandon the island.
-Thus, on May 10, 1860, the British colonial governor of Sierra Leone proclaims the restoration of British Guinea, but under the administration of the Colony and Protectorate of Sierra Leone.
-On December 3, 1860 Stephen Hill, governor of Sierra Leone, visits Bolama and establishes a fixed military contingent.
-On December 14, 1861, the British colony of Bolama was inaugurated.
+Thus, on 10 May 1860, the British colonial governor of Sierra Leone proclaims the restoration of British Guinea, but under the administration of the Colony and Protectorate of Sierra Leone.
+On 3 December 1860 Stephen Hill, governor of Sierra Leone, visits Bolama and establishes a fixed military contingent.
+On 14 December 1861 the British colony of Bolama was inaugurated.

 Arbitration and change of sovereignty

-In 1868 the British government agrees to submit the Bolama question to international arbitration.
-However, it was only on April 21, 1870 that such dispute was resolved by arbitration award of the President of the United States, Ulysses Grant, which gave Portugal victory, determining that the British withdraw from the region.
-The Portuguese representative at the arbitration court was António José de Ávila who, after the victory, won the title of Duke of Ávila and Bolama.
+In 1868 the British government agreed to submit the Bolama question to international arbitration.
+On 21 April 1870 the dispute was resolved by an arbitration award of the President of the United States, Ulysses Grant, which gave Portugal victory, determining that the British withdraw from the region.
+The Portuguese representative at the arbitration court was António José de Ávila who, after the victory, was awarded the title of Duke of Ávila and Bolama.

-On October 1, 1870, the Bolama transfer of sovereignty ceremony takes place, with the lowering of the British flag; then, the Portuguese flag was hoisted in Bolama, symbolizing the end of the conflict.
+On 1 October 1870 the Bolama transfer of sovereignty ceremony took place, with the lowering of the British flag; then, the Portuguese flag was hoisted in Bolama, symbolizing the end of the conflict.